UPDATED: Larry Kirby, author and survivor of the Battle of Iwo Jima, dies at 99

 “He was a phenomenal guy, he was terrific,” said Rockport Selectman Paul Murphy, a retired school administrator with the Manchester Essex Regional School District.

 He recalled having Kirby speak to middle and high school students when Kirby was in his early 90s.
-The Memorial Day assembly in 2015 also featured U.S. Rep. Seth Moulton, D-Salem, a Marine Corps veteran who served four tours of duty in Iraq, according to an article in the Times.
-Kirby would go on to speak at Moulton’s Veterans Town Halls.
+The Memorial Day assembly in 2015 also featured U.S. Rep. Seth Moulton, D-Salem, a Marine Corps veteran who served four tours of duty in Iraq.

 Murphy said Kirby gave a terrific speech and the entire student body gave him a standing ovation without any prompting.